Aiven-Open/astacus/astacus/coordinator/plugins/clickhouse/README.md

 ### Databases

 Replicated database are restored with their original name.
 However, they are not restored with the same UUID.

+The replicated databases will be restored with the settings from the configuration files, not their original settings.

 Their restored ZooKeeper path is constructed from `replicated_databases_zookeeper_path` and the escaped name of the database (escaped by replaced all characters which are not alphanumerical or `_` with their percent-encoded equivalent):